-AB testing helps you bridge the gap between what you think and what you know after having made necessary changes to the website with a new variant of SEO plan.
+AB testing helps you bridge the gap between what you think and what you know after having made necessary changes to the website with a new variant of the SEO plan.
 A new change can be as simple as changing the position of a CTA button or as complex as changing a whole new tab.

 Why conduct AB testing?

 AB testing is done to determine if your website is working at its best.
-While you create a website, you need to make sure everything is at its palace including aspects like phrases, words, images, videos, testimonials and so on.
-Many times, there can be situations where a simple change in CTA button can make a huge difference in how consumers interact with your website.
+While you create a website, you need to make sure everything is at its palace including aspects like phrases, words, images, videos, testimonials, and so on.
+Many times, there can be situations where a simple change in the CTA button can make a huge difference in how consumers interact with your website.

 Testing is also a great way to understand what elements are driving the audience to take an action on the website.
 This can be noted down and used as a reference in future website alterations.